 inner_join

-Now I will merge data1
+Now I will merge data1 and data2 using the function inner_join.

 total <- inner_join(data1, data2, by="SEQN")